BulkSecurityGeneratorProjectV2/felix-zaslavskiy__lczero-test-worker/README.md

 The worker will download the required version of the engine to play with from a github URL with SSL being required and verified.

-Dev plans:

-- Get to a simplest possible working implementation (MVP)
-- Cleanup lc0 binaries on start.
+# Dev plans, order of TODO for work:

+- Download standard binary & network to be used by Bechmark
+- Run a benchmark using some basic Opening book.
+Talk to lc0 binary directly.
+Determine scaling factor.

 - Add signature verification to requests.
 Some sort of token validation that games played are once received.

-- Run a benchmark using Opening book and cutechess.
-Find scaling factor.
 - How to detect the type of hardware support that is available?
+If not possible user has to use command line.

-# Commands that worked:
+# Commands that worked (Support)
 cutechess.exe -games 1 -engine cmd=lc0-v0.18.1-windows-blas\lc0.exe arg="--debuglog=t2.txt" -engine cmd=lc0-v0.18.1-windows-blas\lc0.exe arg="--debuglog=t1.txt" -each proto=uci tc=40/60+2 arg="--weights=..\n1snetwork6block" dir=lc0-v0.18.1-windows-blas -debug

 This one run to a draw.